Manuscript Review Committee and Advisory Board

 The Institute publishes studies, texts, translations, reference works, and collections of articles relating to the history and culture of the middle ages.
 Submissions may be in French or English.
 The Institute’s annual journal, Mediaeval Studies, has been published continuously since 1939.
 There are about 300 titles in print, along with over sixty issues (and 3 index volumes) of Mediaeval Studies.

-To view the current PIMS style sheet, click here.
+To view guidelines on manuscript submission and the current PIMS style sheet, click here.

 Institute publications fall under several series.
 Studies and Texts, our flagship series, publishes modern scholarship on sources of medieval society and thought.
 This collection, which includes publications of the Monumenta Liturgica Beneventana, also includes new sub-series described further below.